-Experience: You will have a minimum of 5 years’ experience in outdoor guiding/leading with either young people or adults in remote wilderness settings and (provide copies with your application):
+Experience: Significant experience (within the last 5 years) in outdoor guiding/leading with either young people or adults in remote wilderness settings and (provide copies with your application):

-- Or: A minimum of 10 years’ experience working in the outdoor sector inclusive of at least 5 years of adult guiding (preferably in the area of adult training and instruction).
+- Or significant long serving experience (within the last 10 years) in guiding and leading in the outdoor sector, inclusive of adult guiding (preferably in the area of adult training and instruction).

 Qualifications/licences (provide copies with your application):

-- Single pitch climbing instructor’s qualification and/or multi-pitch climbing instructor’s qualification (ACIA, PACI or other recognised authority); and
+- Single pitch climbing instructor’s qualification and/or multi-pitch climbing guide qualification, or equivalent

 - A current, unrestricted “C” class (manual) Australian driver’s licence.